 Our results of operations depend upon the level of our net interest income, which is the difference between interest income from loans and other interest-earning assets and interest expense paid to our depositors and other creditors on interest-bearing liabilities.
-Net interest income contributed 59.7%, 58.2% and 58.3% of gross income for 2022, 2021 and 2020, respectively.
+Net interest income contributed 71.1%, 59.1% (restated) and 58.2% of gross income for 2023, 2022 and 2021, respectively.

 Our net interest income is affected by a number of factors, including, in particular, changes in interest rates.
 Net interest income is determined primarily by the volume of our interest-earning assets and interest-bearing liabilities, together with the difference between the rates earned on interest-earning assets and the rates paid on interest-bearing liabilities.
 Interest-earning assets consist principally of loans to individuals and SMEs, together with loans to banks, corporate debt securities and sovereign bonds.
 Interest-earning assets are primarily floating-rate, whereas interest-bearing deposits from customers are primarily fixed rate.
-As of December 31, 2022, the net interest income sensitivity of the Group for the interest rate-sensitive balance sheet under an immediate +/- 100 basis point change in interest rates was +4.44%/-4.22%, respectively.
+As of December 31, 2023, the net interest income sensitivity of the Group for the interest rate-sensitive balance sheet under an immediate +/- 100 basis point change in interest rates was -2.47%/+2.85%, respectively.

-Changes in market interest rates may affect the spread between interest rates charged on interest-earning assets and interest rates paid on interest-bearing liabilities and subsequently affect our results of operations.
-An increase in interest rates, for instance, could cause our interest expense on deposits to increase more significantly and faster than our interest income from loans, resulting in a reduction in our net interest rates could result in a reduction in the demand for loans and our ability to originate loans, and also contribute to an increase in credit default rates among our customers.
-Conversely, a decrease in the general level of interest rates could adversely affect us through, among other things, increased pre-payments on our loan and mortgage portfolio by customers seeking refinancing at lower prevailing rates, lower net interest income from our customer loans, reduced demand for deposits from our clients and increased competition for deposits and loans to clients.
+Changes in market interest rates can affect the spread between interest rates charged on interest-earning assets and interest rates paid on interest-bearing liabilities and subsequently affect our results of operations.
+For instance, if our interest expenses with respect to customer deposits increase more quickly and more significantly than our interest income from loans, our net interest income will decrease.
+Alternatively, if we are able to pass through the increase in benchmark interest rates to our loan portfolios more quickly than to deposits, our net interest income will increase.
+Further, an increase in interest rates will typically reduce demand for loans and also contribute to an increase in credit default rates among our customers.
+Conversely, a decrease in the general level of interest rates can adversely affect us through, among other things, increased pre-payments on our loan and mortgage portfolio by customers seeking refinancing at lower prevailing rates, lower net interest income from our customer loans, reduced demand for deposits from our clients and increased competition for deposits and loans to clients.